 Patients are not considered sterile until a semen analysis is conducted 4 months following the vasectomy.
 Once this has occured and a clearance has been given by the doctor other (existing) forms of contraception may be ceased.
 It is important to continue contraception until the final clearance is given 4 months postoperatively.

 I have read the above information and the attached PDF fact sheet (see below).
-The nature, purpose and procedure of vasectomy has been explained to me by Dr Valentine.
-I acknowledge that vasectomy should be approached as an irreversible procedure, agree to have sperm tests 4 months following the procedure, and use alternative contraception until advised by Dr Valentine that it is safe to cease.
+The nature, purpose and procedure of vasectomy has been explained to me by a doctor.
+I acknowledge that vasectomy should be approached as an irreversible procedure, agree to have sperm tests 4 months following the procedure, and use alternative contraception until it is safe to cease.

 I/we agree to proceed with the male sterilization by vasectomy.